mapbox/mapbox-cli-py/README.md

   --help  Show this message and exit.

 Commands:
-  batch-update-features  Insert, update, or delete multiple features in a
+  batch-update-feature  Insert, update, or delete multiple features in a
                         dataset
-  create                 Create an empty dataset create-tileset         Generate a tileset from a dataset delete-dataset         Delete a dataset delete-feature         Delete a single feature from a dataset list                   List datasets list-features          List features in a dataset put-feature            Insert or update a single feature in a dataset read-dataset           Return information about a dataset read-feature           Read a single feature from a dataset update-dataset         Update information about a dataset
+  create-dataset        Create an empty dataset create-tileset        Generate a tileset from a dataset delete-dataset        Delete a dataset delete-feature        Delete a single feature from a dataset list-datasets         List datasets list-features         List features in a dataset put-feature           Insert or update a single feature in a dataset read-dataset          Return information about a dataset read-feature          Read a single feature from a dataset update-dataset        Update information about a dataset
 ```

-### datasets list
+### datasets list-datasets
 ```
-Usage: mapbox datasets list [OPTIONS]
+Usage: mapbox datasets list-datasets [OPTIONS]

   List datasets.